joshbegley/nyt-latest/README.md

-**Trust at the Supreme Court Is ‘Gone Forever,’ Says Justice Thomas**\
+**Trust at the Supreme Court Is ‘Gone Forever,’ Justice Thomas Says**\
-`Justice Clarence Thomas described the leak of a draft opinion, which would overturn Roe v.
-Wade, as “kind of an infidelity” that has destroyed trust among the members of the Supreme Court.`\
+`Justice Clarence Thomas described the leak of a draft opinion overturning Roe v.
+Wade as “kind of an infidelity” that has destroyed trust among the members of the Supreme Court.`\
 https://nytimes.com/video/us/politics/100000008349836/clarence-thomas-supreme-court-abortion.html?searchResultPosition=1

 **Lil Keed, Up-and-Coming Atlanta Rapper, Dies at 24**\